akshatawasthi14/Employee-Attrition-Prediction/README.md

 ### Final Model Selection

-Although multiple ensemble methods and resampling approaches were evaluated, the tuned Logistic Regression model trained on the original dataset provided the best overall balance between:
+Although multiple ensemble methods and resampling approaches were evaluated, the tuned Logistic Regression model trained on the original dataset proved to be the best one.

-- Predictive performance
-- Generalization
-- Interpretability
-- Deployment simplicity

 ---